 It’s hard to know where to start in describing our adoration for this variety.
-Vigorous and extremely cold hardy, with large heads that produce loose outer leaves and tight hearts.
+Variegata di Castelfranco is vigorous and extremely cold hardy, with large heads that produce loose outer leaves and tight hearts.
 Variable in color and leaf shape, spanning olive to lime green in color and sporting a variety of waves, frills and ruffles.
 Oh, and the speckling…each head is adorned with its own unique pattern of red streaks and spots.
 This is great addition to the fall-winter garden, due to great frost tolerance as well as its ability to head up when everything else has stopped growing.
-Wonderful, slightly bitter flavor, as it typical for chicories.
+Wonderful, slightly bitter flavor, as is typical for chicories.
 Plant in mid-summer for late fall harvest, or late summer for overwintering.
-Castlefranco is a town in the Veneto region of NE Italy, while Variegata refers the the lovely red and white variation of the leaves.
+Castlefranco is a town in the Veneto region of NE Italy, while Variegata refers to the lovely red and white variation of the leaves.
 Here’s a blog post we recently wrote on the greatness of chicories.

 Latin name: Chicorium intybus